hass-hmueller01/addon-sml-homa/sml-homa/DOCS.md

-# Home Assistant Add-on: SML to HomA MQTT add-on
+# Home Assistant add-on: SML to HomA MQTT

+This add-on uses an IR connector (e.g. IR-Kopf by [volkszaehler.org](http://wiki.volkszaehler.org/)) to read the current power and total energy from a SML (Smart Message Language) meter and creates HomA framework's MQTT messages.

 ## How to use

-Once installed, the addon fetches data from your SML meter and pushes it to the HomA MQTT topic `/devices/<systemID>/controls/<topic>`.
+Once installed, the add-on fetches data from your SML meter and pushes it to the HomA MQTT topics `/devices/<systemID>/controls/<topic>`.

 The following [OBIS](https://de.wikipedia.org/wiki/OBIS-Kennzahlen) messages are supported:
 | OBIS           | unit | topic         |